terraform-ibm-modules/terraform-ibm-watsonx-assistant/tests/existing-resources/README.md

 This example is required for validation of existing Resources test case.

- - Here the watsonx assistant instance will be created first
+- Here the `watsonx Assistant` instance will be created first
 - This instance will be used by `TestRunExistingResourcesExample`
 - And the instance will be destroyed later.